 A Surprise in the Sand

 The Sukari Gold Mine is a juggernaut, a modern beast pulling millions of ounces from the earth.
-So, when the Supreme Council of Antiquities (SCA) launched its “Revival of the Ancient City of Gold” project two years ago, the goal was modest, safeguard whatever scraps of the past might linger near the industrial sprawl.
-Instead, they hit a jackpot no one expected: a fully intact settlement, relocated three kilometers north to shield it from the mine’s grind.
-After peeling back the desert, excavators found not just a few stray relics but a functioning world, miners’ homes, administrative buildings, temples, and a gold-processing factory, all frozen in time from an era when Egypt wrestled with chaos yet still dreamed in gold.
+Two years ago, the Supreme Council of Antiquities (SCA) launched the “Revival of the Ancient City of Gold” project.
+Their modest goal: safeguard remnants of the past near the expanding industrial sprawl.
+Instead, they uncovered a jackpot—an intact settlement relocated three kilometers north to escape the mine’s destruction.
+Excavators peeled back desert layers and revealed more than scattered relics.
+They found a functioning world: miners’ homes, administrative buildings, temples, and a gold-processing factory.
+This site remained frozen in time, from an era when Egypt faced chaos but still dreamed in gold.

 A Factory From Antiquity